albertllousas/simple-cqrs-with-es/readme.md

 Patterns that come with CQRS:
 - DDD
 - Command-bus
+- Command-handlers
+- Event-handlers
 - Event-sourcing
 - Optimistic locking

-Any of these patterns are mandatory to do CQRS, you don't have to use them, in prod environments you can omit them if they are over-complicating your system.
+Any of these patterns are mandatory to do CQRS, you don't have to use them, in prod environments you can omit/change them if they are over-complicating your system.

 Check [here](http://www.cqrs.nu/faq) to see a brief explanation of these patterns!